A Chain of Galaxies Near M92

 Unspectacular stuff?
 Yes.
 But a satisfying moment came when I was able to capture the two galaxies closest to M92 (A1 and A2) juxtaposed against the radiant cluster, whose outskirts sprawled across the southeast edge of the field.
 This simple exercise provided the same perspective I described in my June 2001 article, about peering past the hulking M13 to the distant galaxy IC 4617.

 Taking advantage of the Kobau blackness, I saw all five NGC galaxies with my 10-inch Dobsonian.
 The smallest, NGC 6327, is definitely a test for this aperture in perfect skies.
 Nevertheless, if you can locate NGC 6327, then several of the “anonymous” galaxies should be within reach.
-I was thrilled to have glimpsed A1 and A2 with the 10-inch and was able to verify the sighting with the 17½-inch scope.

 The galaxy fields near M13 and M92 are fun to explore because they are easy to pinpoint, are manageable in size, and feature two or three levels of observational challenge.
 Best of all, if you fall short of your goal you can always drift back to the clusters.
 After straining to find 14th- and 15th-magnitude fuzzies, ogling M13 or M92 quickly reinforces the grandeur of these celestial chandeliers.